nai1s/defcon-32-badge-photoframe/README.md

-Copy the micropython firmware file into this device:
+Copy the micropython firmware file onto this device:
 `cp micropython-dc32.uf2 /media/[your user]/RP2350/`

 You should see the device disconnect, if you run `lsusb` you'll now get: